HomeOfVapourSynthEvolution/VapourSynth-Retinex/README.md

 The light perceived by visual receptors can be separated into illuminance and reflectance.
 Retinex estimates the illuminance and derive the reflectance from the light, the filtered result of which is an image represents the reflectance characteristics of the scene, regardless of the illuminance.

-Retinex is a very powerful filter in dynamic range compression, contrast enhancement, color constancy, etc.
+Retinex is a very powerful filter in dynamic range compression, contrast enhancement, color constancy, de-fog, etc.

 ## MSRCP